lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 [Blake Crouch](https://blakecrouch.com/) doesn't know how to write bad books.
 As his previous books (recursion and dark matter), this is an absolute page-turner.
-In the best sense possible.
-I just couldn't put it down.
+In the best sense possible: I just couldn't put it down.

 The ending of this book is _really_ profound.
-I find myself thinking about it often ever since I finished it.
+I find myself thinking about it often since I finished it.

 {{</ book >}}